Chemical118/251RCOSE45700/README.md

 # COSE457 Game develop toy project
-All graphic assets are either copyrighted by me or drawn by others.
+All graphic assets are either not owned by me or were created by others.

 All Gamemaker source code is written by me.